rexcontrols/REXexamples/PiFaceDigital_examples/README.md

-REX Control System on Raspberry Pi with the PiFace Digital expansion board
+﻿REX Control System on Raspberry Pi with the PiFace Digital expansion board
 ==========================================================================

 The examples contained in this folder demonstrate the use of the REX Control